-The Ryukyu Islands’ variety is cold hardy, but other varieties are intolerant of frost.
+The Ryukyu Islands’ variety plant thrives in cooler climates, but other varieties are not cold hardy, and therefore intolerant of frost.
 Japanese bananas are fast-growing plants that do best in full sun with periods of partial shade.

 The Musa basjoo grows from 6 to 14 feet yearly on a pseudo-stem formed by leaf sheaths.
 Growing from a rhizome, the Japanese banana needs shelter from strong winds and plenty of space for optimal growth.

 The leaves are quite large, up to 6 feet, and come in different colors from green to variegated.
 In the early fall, yellow creamy flowers bloom near the base of the plant.
 Inedible green bananas will follow giving the Japanese banana exotic appeal.

 Salvia splendens is a low maintenance herbaceous perennial originally from Brazil.
 Belonging to the Lamiaceae family, it is popularly grown as an annual due to its prolific and vibrant flowering from June until the first frost.
 The plant attracts butterflies, birds and hummingbirds.